downpoured/projects_glacial_backup/doc/other_additional.md

 ## Additional features

-Choose **More...** from the main menu to see these features.
+Choose **More...** from the main menu.

 #### View information

-Shows a summary of backup information, for example:
+Shows a summary of backup information, like this,

 ![Screenshot view info](https://raw.githubusercontent.com/downpoured/projects_glacial_backup/master/doc/img/moreinfo.png)

 #### View logs

-Log text files are saved on disk, primarily for diagnostic purposes.
+Log text files are saved on disk, primarily for diagnostics.

 #### Verify archive integrity